GautierAppert/gautierappert.github.io/index.md

 * Presentation of a new type of k-means using the Kullback divergence as a distortion measure, with application to digital images
 <a href="papers/information_kmeans.pdf">(Slides)</a>

-* New preprint about Risk bounds for k-means and information k-means <a href="https://arxiv.org/pdf/2101.05728.pdf">New bounds for k-means and information k-means</a> <br> G.Appert and O.Catoni <br>
+* New preprint about Risk bounds for k-means and information k-means: <a href="https://arxiv.org/pdf/2101.05728.pdf">New bounds for k-means and information k-means</a> <br> G.Appert and O.Catoni <br>

 ---